kubernetes/cloud-provider-vsphere/docs/vcpctl.md

 # vSphere Cloud Provider CLI

-This document is about vSphere Cloud Provifer CLI (aka **vcpctl**), a command line interface tool for facilitating cloud controller manager (aka **CCM** ) provisioining, running command against CCM, and controling CCM.
+This document is about vSphere Cloud Provider CLI (aka **vcpctl**), a command line interface tool for facilitating cloud controller manager (aka **CCM** ) provisioining, running command against CCM, and controling CCM.

 ## Provision Overview

-Currently, at the first stage, `vcpctl` only support vpshere provisioning for kuebrnetes at Day 0.
-This provisioning requires a running vSphere. `vcpctl provision` command will perform a series of prerequisites.
-Including:
+Currently, at the first stage, `vcpctl` only support vpshere provisioning for kubernetes at Day 0.
+This provisioning requires a running vSphere. `vcpctl provision` command will perform a series of prerequisites, including:

 1. Create a vSphere solution user, to be used with CCM
 2. Create vSphere role with a minimal set of permissions.